AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Restrictions That May Be Applied**

-.. todo:: In the following restriction, is this the assumption of no
-     Global aspect implies Global => null sensible or should we always insist on Global => null??
+.. todo:: In the following restriction, is this the assumption of no Global aspect implies Global => null sensible or should we always insist on Global => null??
 I hope not!!
+RCC comment: see discussion under LA11-017 started by RCC on 26/10.
+Target: D1/CDR.

 .. include:: restrictions-and-profiles.rst
    :start-after: 6.1.5 Global Aspects
    :end-before:  6.1.6

+.. note:: RCC.
+I have changed "virtual" to "implicit" here since the latter is used to mean the same thing later on and seems more consistent.

 .. centered:: **Dynamic Semantics**